joshmh/blind-signer/Tutorial.md

 ## Operation

 In next lines it will be described how to receive and send coins.
-It is strongly recommended that you test both procedures with low quantities before you transfer serious amount.
+It is strongly recommended that you test both procedures with low quantities before you transfer any serious amount.

 ### Receiving Bitcoins